wiard/punkbank/README.md

 What I saw was that people had many ideas to build on Bitmap and most of the ideas were images.
 Immediatly after the imgaes that were being traded on the brc20-standard came the 3D all immersive game that people went into and started developing.
 Still the use of words that, in my vision, needed to start working by having layers of reasoning upon, were missing.

+## I have to do something new by myself!

 Another very important aspect that was not being adopted by the people who loved the Bitmap as a surface, was the parcel on the bitmap.
 The parcel represents the Transaction, in Bitoshi Blockamoto's theory and therefor, I felt, this parcel needs to become the value of Bitmap.
 I came up with several ideas for these parcel.
 Like giving them for free to the people who owned bitmaps, or to create a Stablecoin on the total collection of parcels.
-It seemed all to comlicated though and people were not accepting this idea of mine.
+It seemed all to complicated though and people were not accepting this idea of mine.

 "I have to start something oin my own," I slowly realized and I met this youg man, called Echelon.eth (on Twitter [echelon.eth](https://twitter.com/@html_eth)) on X who expressed the same vision as me, that words were very important in the virtual world, because they provide instant meaning to people and they make it easier for evryone to understand what is ment or who we need to look for when its a certain subjet concerned.
 Another person who also shared the same idea about words was HopefulofNFT.
 Combined with parcel I decided to create my own coin and use this coin to first, empower people to parcel on their Bitmaps and parcel these in a sepecific format that everyone understands: in the form of a 3x3 Matrix.
 Everyone loves a simple form as a matrix and what come extra to this, one can put numbers in this 9 places of the Matrix.
 The numbers 1-9.